lklint/azure-serverless-workshop/Day 2/7. Security/Security.md

 Enable the system assigned managed identity for the Function App we created earlier.

-Assign the *Reader* role to the Function App in your new Key Vault app.
+Assign the *Key Vault Secrets User* role to the Function App in your new Key Vault app.

 Create a new secret in the Key Vault and store the connection string from your Cosmos DB with name *CosmosDbConnectionString*.